-Haystacks Brand was born 15 years ago on my dining room table.
+Haystacks Brand was born in the year 2000 on my dining room table.
 I was looking through fabric sites on the internet when I came across a newspaper printed fabric I loved.
 I called the company, and they finally agreed to send me a sample of this fabric.
-I worked on the design and played around with the fit, and the energy pant, or epant, was born.
+I worked on the design and played around with the fit, and the energy pant, or "epant", was born.
 It was hard to find fabric vendors who would work with a small company starting out, but luckily they decided to take a risk on me and do some custom printing.
 I could choose the prints I liked and then print them on the fabrics of my choice!

 Much of our line is based upon the use of colorful prints, unusual fabrics, and simple ideas.
-About four times a year I go to fabric sourcing shows, where I find new and unusual fabrics, vintage trims, lace, and fresh prints for the coming seasons' line.
-Most of the fabric we use is printed for us in the United States, with other fabric coming from Europe and South America.
+About four times a year I go to fabric sourcing shows, where I find new and unusual fabrics, and fresh prints for the coming seasons' line.
+Most of the fabric we use is printed for us in the United States, and our prints originate from our print designer in Australia.
+Haystacks signature jacquard prints are knit and dyed to our specifications in South America.
 Our prints are changed at least six times a year, and we are always on the lookout for something eye catching and different.

 Switchstacks, our Reversible line, Consisting of Bias Skirts, dresses, pants and tops are a top seller at Haystacks.
 People love the two sided fabric for travel, comfort and just having fun.